ShprAlex/SproutLife/readme/README_DRAFT.md

 # Sprout Life

-Sprout Life models the evolution of complex life.
-The implementation builds on Conway’s Game of Life which is famous for having self-organizing patterns with lifelike behaviors emerge from simple rules.
-Sprout Life take this emergence a step further, creating patterns that reproduce, mutate, and evolve.
+Sprout Life is a model for the evolution of complex life.
+It extends Conway’s Game of Life, which is famous for having self-organizing patterns with lifelike behaviors emerge from simple rules.
+Sprout Life takes this emergence a step further, creating patterns that reproduce, mutate, and evolve.

 From their evolution we can see that there is a trade-off between individual benefit and collective stability.
 Paradoxically, it turns out that greater reproductive ability and longer lifespan do not always help an organism and its descendants to thrive.